a6patch/docs/docs/nodes/relay-node-install.md

 ccontrol start relay
 ```

 7. After the relay is started you can check the synchronization progress with the following command.
-You can check current blockchain height by going to https://explorer.qredit.io/#/ and clicking on “latest blocks” tab.
-Latest downloaded blocks in relay logs will show as “Downloading blocks from height...”
+You can check current blockchain height by going to the [Explorer](https://explorer.qredit.io/#/) and clicking on the “latest blocks” tab.
+The latest downloaded blocks in the relay logs will show as “Downloading blocks from height...”
 ```
 ccontrol logs relay
 ```